Scott Melnyk

 Process Ichnology

-Process ichnology is a way of studying trace fossils by treating them as biologic sedimentary structures.
+Process ichnology is a method of studying trace fossils by treating them as biologic sedimentary structures.
 This approach helps us understand the physical and chemical conditions of ancient environments.
-It’s especially useful for identifying key factors like salinity, dissolved oxygen, temperature, and sedimentation, to name a few.
-By adding this layer of insight, process ichnology improves sedimentary models and allows for more detailed interpretations of past environments.
-To the right is a photo of “piperock,” which shows evidence for a dense population of marine invertebrates who built vertical tubes in the sediment during the Cambrian explosion.
+It’s especially useful for parameterizing salinity, dissolved oxygen, temperature, and sedimentation, to name a few.
+By adding this layer of detail, process ichnology improves paleoenvironmental interpretations beyond what can be achieved by traditional facies analysis.
+To the right is a photo of piperock, which shows evidence for a dense population of marine invertebrates who built vertical dwelling burrows in the sediment during the Cambrian explosion.

 Neoichnology

-Neoichnology is the study of present traces made by burrowing organisms.
-By observing how these creatures interact with their environment today, we can better understand how to interpret similar traces preserved in ancient rocks.
-This approach helps us develop tools—known as paleoenvironmental proxies—that link ichnological characteristics to specific environmental conditions.
-My research has focused on the temperate intertidal zones of North America, which are among the most densely populated invertebrate habitats in the world.
+Neoichnology is the study of traces made by burrowing organisms in modern environments.
+By observing how these organisms interact with their environment today, we can better understand how to interpret similar traces preserved in ancient rocks.
+This approach helps us develop tools, known as paleoenvironmental proxies, that link ichnological characteristics to specific environmental conditions.
 The photo to the left shows traces left behind by clams along the coast of British Columbia (Canadian nickel for scale).
-The vertical tubes reflect the position of their siphons, which help maintain contact with ocean waters during high tide.
+The vertical features reflect the position of their siphons, which help them maintain contact with the sediment surface for reasons such as respiration, feeding, and waste removal.

 Conservation Research

 Conservation paleobiology is an interdisciplinary field that uses the geohistorical record to understand present-day ecosystem resilience and vulnerability.
-Biogenic stressors amplified by anthropogenic global change include ocean warming, deoxygenation, acidification, and eutrophication.
+Biogenic stressors that are amplified by global change today include ocean warming, deoxygenation, acidification, and eutrophication.
 These same factors have played a major role in several marine extinction events in Earth’s history.
 Studying the ichnological record of events can therefore provide a long-term perspective on how marine invertebrates are being affected by environmental change today.
-The photo to the right shows Aratichnus, a trace fossil left by an invertebrate exploiting a patchy food source during the hothouse climate of the Eocene.
+The photo to the right shows Aratichnus, a trace fossil left by an invertebrate exploiting a patchy food resource during the hothouse climate of the Eocene.

 Drone Photogrammetry

 Photogrammetry is a technique that uses georeferenced photos to build 3D models, allowing for detailed observations and accurate spatial measurements.
-As drone technology continues to improve and become more accessible, photogrammetry is playing a growing role in fieldwork, with valuable applications in both modern environments and rock outcrop studies.
+As drone technology continues to improve and become more accessible, photogrammetry is playing a growing role in fieldwork across many disciplines.
 A key part of my research involves developing new ways to generate quantitative datasets that go beyond what traditional field methods can achieve.
 To the left is a photo of marine shelf deposits from the Cambrian period (me at the top for scale).
 This is one of several hundred overlapping photos that were used to reconstruct this outcrop exposure in a digital format.
+It is a great way to bring the field back with you to the lab!

 Geologic Carbon Storage